Banjo: Modern forms

 The modern banjo comes in a variety of forms, including four- and five-string versions.
 A six-string version, tuned and played similarly to a guitar, has gained popularity.
 In almost all of its forms, banjo playing is characterized by a fast arpeggiated plucking, though many different playing styles exist.

 The body, or "pot", of a modern banjo typically consists of a circular rim (generally made of wood, though metal was also common on older banjos) and a tensioned head, similar to a drum head.
 Traditionally, the head was made from animal skin, but today is often made of various synthetic materials.
 Most modern banjos also have a metal "tone ring" assembly that helps further clarify and project the sound, but many older banjos do not include a tone ring.

 The banjo is usually tuned with friction tuning pegs or planetary gear tuners, rather than the worm gear machine head used on guitars.
 Frets have become standard since the late 19th century, though fretless banjos are still manufactured and played by those wishing to execute glissando, play quarter tones, or otherwise achieve the sound and feeling of early playing styles.

 Modern banjos are typically strung with metal strings.
 Usually, the fourth string is wound with either steel or bronze-phosphor alloy.
 Some players may string their banjos with nylon or gut strings to achieve a more mellow, old-time tone.

 Some banjos have a separate resonator plate on the back of the pot to project the sound forward and give the instrument more volume.
 This type of banjo is usually used in bluegrass music, though resonator banjos are played by players of all styles, and are also used in old-time, sometimes as a substitute for electric amplification when playing in large venues.

 Open-back banjos generally have a mellower tone and weigh less than resonator banjos.
-They usually have a different setup than a resonator banjo, often with a higher string action.
+They usually have a different setup than a resonator banjo, often with a higher distance between strings and fret, also known as string action.